medialab/xan/docs/cmd/groupby.md

                                and create a column per group with the result in the output.
     -M, --along-matrix <cols>  Aggregate all values found in the given selection of columns.
+    -T, --total <expr>         Run an aggregation over the whole file in the same pass over the data and add the resulting columns at the end of each group's result.
+Can be useful to compute ratios over total etc in a single pass when piping into `map`, `transform`, `select -e` etc.
     -S, --sorted               Use this flag to indicate that the file is already sorted on the group columns, in which case the command will be able to considerably optimize memory usage.